A mature specimen of Corylus colurna in a parkland environment

 Corylus colurna, also known as the Turkish Hazel, is a stately and imposing tree at maturity that almost looks as though it should be on the native tree list.
 It is actually from South East Europe and West Asia, having been introduced into the UK in 1582.

-The leaves of this tree are a bright green and are broadly heart shaped, resembling that of Lime.
-During the early spring long, yellow catkins are produced, followed by clusters of nuts that are contained in frilly looking husks in the autumn time.
+The leaves of this tree are bright green and broadly heart-shaped, similar to those of the Lime tree.
+In early spring, it produces long, yellow catkins, followed by clusters of nuts enclosed in frilly-looking husks in autumn.

-The Turkish Hazels crowning feature is its rough, corky bark that becomes more distinguished as it matures.
+The crowning feature of the Turkish Hazel is its rough, corky bark, which becomes more distinguished as the tree matures.

 In recent years, Turkish Hazel has been selected as the tree of choice for avenues, parkland and urban areas over Lime trees, as it does not suffer the aphid drip associated with some of the Tilia species and produces a wonderfully regular crown which is desirable for mass planting.